What Does the Bible Say about Depression?

 There are many times that living in this fallen world will present opportunities to become angry.
 Did you know that anger is actually an emotion God gave us that signifies something is not right?
 What we are angry about may have a legitimate cause, in which case, God instructs us not to sin though we are angry (Ephesians 4:26).
 On the other hand, our perception may be off, in which case we are to “put aside…anger” (Colossians 3:8).

-If you find that anger is causing problems in your life, reach out to a Christian counselor who can give you the support and help you need to learn and make use of the tools above.
+If you find that anger is causing problems in your life, reach out to Newport Beach Christian Counseling, where a Christian counselor can give you the support and help you need to learn and make use of the tools above.

 Photos: